Best Surfing Spots in Margaret River

 One of the biggest surfing competitions in the world, The Margaret River Pro, is held at Surfer’s Point in April every year.
 This competition forms part of the World Surf League (WSL) World Championship Tour (WCT), where the top ranked 34 male and top ranked 16 female surfers compete over a 12-day period.

 Beginner surfers might enjoy the calmer waves of Boranup Beach or Huzzas (Huzzawuiie), near Gracetown.
 There are also a number of surfing schools in the area, including one run by former pro surfer Josh Palmateer that we would personally recommend.
-See https://www.margaretriver.com/activities/surfing/ for details of the various schools on offer.
+Both of our boys participated and had a great time.
+See Margaret River Region for details of the various schools on offer.

 Experienced surfers often head for The Box, which is one of the fastest, hardest hitting breaks in the area.
 Breaking over a very shallow jagged reef, The Box is tough, but high on the bucket list for dedicated surfers and is also used as a venue for the Margaret River Pro.

 Families with young children might enjoy the family-friendly Yallingup Beach, which also boasts a beautiful lagoon along with the surf, making it the perfect place to explore the reef and shallow waters by snorkelling.
 It also has barbecue facilities and picnic grounds.